AdamWu-330/YouTube-Video-Classifier/README.md

 video_classifier_only_titles.ipynb: Python script for training models that only use titles

 video_classifier_titles_and_descriptions.ipynb: Python script for training models that use both titles and descriptions

+best models: saved best models for using only titles and using both titles and descriptions